keelam13/hiking-mt-pulag/README.md

 ### Future Implementations

 * Add some maps for the popular trails.
+* Add link to the email address.
 * Use images with better resolutions.
 * Improve quaity of commit messages and commit every after bit of changes.
-* Work on the website performances ob mobile devices and desktops.
+* Work on the website performances on mobile devices and desktops.
+* Proper use of the flex box.

 ### Accessibility